CLARIAH/tool-discovery/CONTRIBUTING.md

 1. For development status, repostatus badge in the `README.md` *in the git master/main branch* takes precendence over all else (overriding whatever is in codemeta.json!)
 2. For maintainers, the parsing of `MAINTAINERS` *in the git master/main branch* is always taken into account (merged with anything in codemeta.json)

+### Q: There is are duplicate authors and some of the names or e-mail addresses are wrong.
+Why?

+**A:** If no explicit authors have been specified, our harvester falls back to considering everybody who contributed to the git repository as an author.
+However, not everybody has their git clients set-up properly, so this may lead to duplicates when people use inconsistent git configurations from multiple systems.
+To remedy this, set explicit authors in one of the supported ways.

 ### Q: Can I run the harvester myself to check what the harvester makes of my software?